yy112/earthquake-risk/README.md

 A. Estimation and simulation of the ETAS model

   - Estimation of the ETAS model (replication of the summary statistics and estimation results in Table 48 and Table 50 of the data documentation).
 Computation time needed: 5 minutes.
   - Simulation of short-run earthquake probabilities, using the estimated ETAS parameters and historical earthquake catalogue.
-Computation time needed: one minute for 1000 Monte Carlo runs for each city.
+Computation time needed: around 24 hours for 30000 Monte Carlo runs for each city.
+The output of the simulation is contained in `Xpsi-1.csv`.
 Replication of Figures 1 and 2 of the paper can be done using the provided data `Xpsi-1.csv` without having to perform the simulation first.

 and